By Kara Sherrer

 Prior to coming to Owen, Zhang was a clinical researcher at St. Jude’s Hospital in Memphis, spending most of his time in a lab.
 He says that he didn’t even know how to talk with other business students about his science background.
-“I factored (being LGBTQ+) into my overall consideration a little bit, maybe like 5%,” he said.
+“I factored (being LGBTQIA+) into my overall consideration a little bit, maybe like 5%,” he said.
 “But I feel like my struggle was the switch from (being) a scientist to a business person.
 I was more looking at schools from that standpoint.”

 Sometimes feeling different stems not from the student’s pre-MBA career background, but rather other life circumstances.
 For example, Tiffany Stillwell (MBA’20) is a woman and an Army veteran — but she’s also a mom of two kids, something that definitely puts her in the minority at business school.
 “It’s a completely different experience for a parent,” she said.
 “It’s definitely hard to be a mom and be a student again, but it’s so worth it.”

 While there might not be an explicit place in the business school application to talk about every aspect of diversity, admissions officers say that the interview is a great place to bring up that piece of your identity if you’re looking for support.
 “It’s (the student’s) journey, and I really try to be cognizant of that, but the earlier you disclose the better — that way we can actually talk to you about resources (and scholarships),” Lomax explained.